-- Request a retirement estimate. - Start your pension. - Report a death. - Change your address with Chevron. - As an employee, you should update your address by going to the My HR portal. - After you leave Chevron, you should update your address through the HR Service Center either by phone or on the BenefitConnect website. - Update your beneficiary designation for this benefit plan. - Request a printed copy of summary plan descriptions (SPD).
+- Request a retirement estimate. - Start your pension. - Report a death. - Change your address with Chevron. - As an employee, you should update your address by going to the My Chevron portal and clicking Workday. - After you leave Chevron, you should update your address through the HR Service Center either by phone or on the BenefitConnect website. - Update your beneficiary designation for this benefit plan. - Request a printed copy of summary plan descriptions (SPD).